1661SONS/Midnight-Train/README.md

 * Destination

-* First Train Time -- in military time
+* First Train Time -- in Military Time

-* Frequency -- in minutes
+* Frequency -- in Minutes

 ### Using the data grabbed from the form, the webapp will do the following: